NicPWNs/CapTechU/CS-100/README.md

-# CS-100: Introduction to Programming with C
+# CS-100: Introduction to Programming Logic

+Many assignments, labs, and exams redacted to maintain acadmeic integrity.